Topic List

 It's Science Fiction - Wrap Your Mind Around This

-A single M1 Max chip from Apple with an active transistor area the size of a postage stamp, only much thinner, contains 57 billion interconnected transistors in multiple layers (see Apple M series).
+A single chip with an active transistor area the size of a postage stamp, only much thinner, can contain more than 50 billion interconnected transistors in multiple layers.
+That equates to more than 100 million transistors per square millimeter, or about the same space as the head of a pin.
 See active area.

 Building the Transistor